hlenner/balloonblast/GameDesignDoc.md

 ##### Character 2- background/clouds
 >The sky will be light blue with clouds, mirroring the sky.
 The clouds will change from white to gray to dark gray to black when a life is lost each time, and they move slightly for a cool effect.
+When birds come in contact with them, it causes the birds to speed up for that moment and then they slow back down when they are passed the cloud.

 ![alt text](http://www.psdgraphics.com/file/cloudy-sky-cartoon.jpg "Clouds")

-##### Character 3- enemy #1 birds
+##### Character 3- enemy birds
 >There will be birds flying in the sky as well.
 They must be avoided because if you click them then you lose a life for killing a bird and you also lose a life if the birds hit the balloons.
-It will move by using the qt timer and in prewritten pattern of moving to the right at a specified speed, and speeding up after a certain amount of time in order to make the game more difficult.
+It will move by using the qt timer and in prewritten pattern of moving to the right at a specified speed, and speeding up after the user gets 100 points in order to make the game more difficult.

 ![alt text](http://c85c7a.medialib.glogster.com/media/32/32c5232676493d154dc608b27fa601850f0d695d6d0096166901c149707aa1e3/how-to-draw-a-cartoon-bird.jpg "enemy bird")

-##### Character 4- enemy #2 airplanes
+##### Character 4- airplanes
 >When the airplanes appear, they change the direction of the balloons by a factor of -1 so they go in a more straight direction as opposed to more towards the right.
 When another one appears, it changes the direction again by a factor of -1 putting them back in the original direction that they started.